breki/demeton/pomodoro-Demeton.md

 - Implement red-black tree
+    - how to integrate custom properties for RBT?
     - define properties of RBT that need to be tested

 ## Wed 18.12.
+- Replaced custom TreeTestResult DU with Result.
 - Simplified `TreeTestResult` so it only has correct and incorrect results.
 - Generalized the binary search tree test code so it can be reused both for unbalanced BST and red-black tree.